Aymanunischolar/Smart-Blog/README.md

-#Smart Blog Smart social feed powered by AI.
+#Smart Blog Smart--A Safe And Intelligent Blogging Platform Powered By AI

 Project Name: Smart Blog: a Safe and Smart Blogging Site that is AI-powered.